 - translate website

-- support users of various wallets in Slack #support channel
+- support users of various wallets in the #support:decred.org channel on Matrix.

 Payment processor and exchange integration